antoniocornieles/NBA-Leaderboard/README.md

 # NBA-Leaderboard
-NBA Leaderboard project to track statistics throughout the season using a chosen API
+NBA Leaderboard project to track statistics throughout the season using RapidAPI

 🏀 NBA Standings CLI
 A simple, fast Python script that pulls live NBA standings using the NBA API (via RapidAPI) and prints a clean, sorted leaderboard directly in the terminal.